 It’s important to remember that when you’re embarking on a new project with a client you’re creating a new partnership.
 You want to treat that relationship carefully and be a good business partner for your client, so they continue to come back to you time and again.

 - Stay positive.
 There may be times when your client starts to talk negatively or gets down because they think they can’t afford or get what they really want.
 Remember to stay positive, look on the bright side, and offer solutions (instead of complaints) wherever you can.

 - Offer explanations of training-related lingo.
 This is especially helpful if your client is new to training or e-learning.
 They might not understand terms like “responsive” or “ADDIE.”
 Don’t make them feel ignorant—instead, just offer helpful and clear explanations when needed.

 - Explain the typical e-learning design and development process and point out at which steps along the way you’ll need their input and feedback.
-You can use this as a chance to also explain the tools you’ll be using, such as Articulate Review to do your reviews.
+You can use this as a chance to also explain the tools you’ll be using, such as Review 360 to do your reviews.

 Use these tips here to get your next client relationship started on the right foot.
 Remember that it’s about showing your clients that you respect them and their time by being punctual, doing your research, being prepared, asking questions, and being a good business partner.
 Do you have any additional tips for creating a positive first impression?
 Let me know in the comments!